-ant to know how much open office space you’ll need per person in your new layout?
+Want to know how much open office space you’ll need per person in your new layout?
 This post guides you through where to start to calculate your office space needs.

 This is a timely concern for architects, space planners, managers, and others involved in the rapid and ongoing transition to the open office.
-There are two aspects to answering the “how much open office space” question posed above; the underlying space concepts, and the actual mathematical space calculations.
+There are two aspects to answering the “how much open office space” question posed above; the underlying space concepts and the actual mathematical space calculations.

 It Seems Like Just Yesterday: The Old Underlying Concepts

 To calculate your overall space needs, conceptually, you just multiplied the number of employees whose work required a private office by the square foot standard for private offices.
 This was typically 150 square feet per person.
-Next, you multiplied the number of employees whose work required a workstation by the workstation space standard, approximately 64 square feet per person.
-After adding in some standardized square footage for the conference, copy, and file rooms, you multiplied the total amount of these spaces by a circulation factor, such as 1.3, to account for aisles and hallways.
+Next, you multiplied the number of employees requiring a workstation by the workstation space standard, approximately 64 square feet per person.
+After adding some standardized square footage for the conference, copy, and file rooms, you multiplied the total amount of these spaces by a circulation factor, such as 1.3, to account for aisles and hallways.
 Voila, you had your total office space requirement.

 If it were only that simple to calculate space requirements for today’s open office environments.

 What Makes Today’s Open Offices Different?
 The New Underlying Concepts

 In a word, sharing makes it more challenging to calculate space requirements for today’s open offices.
 Why?
 Each employee had a dedicated private or open office workstation in the traditional office.
 The number of offices, cubicles, and related space requirements were planned on a 1 to 1 ratio of workstations to employees.